top of page

 Figure 4: Radar Satellite Imagery.
 Source: BreakingDefense.com

-Synthetic Aperture Radar (SAR), or simply Radar Satellite Imagery, often serves as a useful alternative in workflows where Multispectral Imagery is found wanting.
-Besides, it can be utilized in a complementary and/or a supplementary way to validate the output derived from the processing of Multispectral Imagery as well.
+Synthetic Aperture Radar (SAR), or simply Radar Satellite Imagery, often serves as a valuable alternative in workflows where Multispectral Imagery proves insufficient.
+It can also be used in a complementary or supplementary manner to validate outputs derived from processing Multispectral datasets.

-Radar Satellites acquire data through an active imaging sensor which transmits microwaves on Earth and captures its reflectance, technically known as backscatter - when energy rays are reflected in the same direction as its source.
-Sentinel-1, a popular Earth Observation radar satellite constellation transmits pulses of C-band microwaves (1 nm - 180 nm).
+Radar satellites acquire data using an active imaging sensor that transmits microwaves toward the Earth and captures their reflectance—technically known as backscatter, where energy rays return in the direction of the source.
+Sentinel-1, one of the most widely used Earth Observation radar constellations, transmits pulses of C-band microwaves (with wavelengths between 1 cm and 8 cm).

-One major advantage of Radar satellites over Multispectral satellites (and even Hyperspectral satellites) is that, due to the presence of an active illumination sensor, they can acquire imagery during night-time.
+One major advantage Radar satellites hold over Multispectral (and even Hyperspectral) satellites is that, owing to their active illumination capability, they can acquire imagery during night-time.

-A technical comparison table of the characteristics, advantages and disadvantages of Multispectral and Radar Remote Sensing can be accessed here and some of the applications involving either or both of them can be accessed here.
+A technical comparison table summarizing the characteristics, advantages, and disadvantages of Multispectral vs. Radar Remote Sensing can be accessed here and some of the applications that use one or both can be accessed here.

-So if Multispectral and Radar Remote Sensing techniques have different strengths and cater to a wide variety of often-mutually-exclusive applications, then what is Hyperspectral Remote Sensing and where does its utility lie?.
+So, if Multispectral and Radar techniques have different strengths and serve a wide range of often mutually exclusive applications, what exactly is Hyperspectral Remote Sensing, and where does its utility lie?

 1. Hyperspectral Imaging

-As described in the introductory course on this topic by EO College-
+As described in the introductory course by EO College-

 How is Hyperspectral imagery different from Multispectral imagery?